 Read the Clarkson University Policy on Research With Human Subjects in sections 6.4 Research and Consulting and 6.5 Research Involving Human Subjects of the Clarkson University Operations Manual and applicable sections of the Clarkson University Human Research Protection Program Policy and Procedure Manual.

 When familiar with Clarkson's policy, Take the CITI Human Subjects Research Training Course.
-You must successfully complete the training course to conduct human subjects research at Clarkson.
+You must successfully complete the appropriate training course to conduct human subjects research at Clarkson.
 For help in identifying the appropriate course to take see the CITI Human Subjects Training Research Instructions.

 After you have read Clarkson's policy and completed the Human Subjects Research Training Course, prepare your IRB protocol using the form and guidelines provided below and submit it to Rebecca Thatcher, IRB Administrative Assistant, CU PO Box 5630, or at email@example.com.
 Please use this e-mail for any and all correspondences regarding the IRB.
 You may also cc Dr. Johndan Johnson-Eilola, Chair of the IRB, at firstname.lastname@example.org.

-Adverse Event and unanticipated Problem Report Form NEW 10/12 (.doc 37 KB)
+Adverse Event and Unanticipated Problem Report Form 7/07/15